2decomp-fft/2decomp-fft.github.io/docs/source/pages/api_io.rst

 --------------------------------------------------------

 Applications using the 2D decomposition often handle quite large data sets.
 It may not be practical to write out everything for post-processing.
-The following subroutine provide a convenient way to write only a subset of the data for analysis.
+The following subroutine provides a convenient way to write only a subset of the data for analysis.

 ::